Once for All

 Healing Part 4 – Can We Expect God to Heal People Today?

-In my first article in this series, I concluded that the rejection of present day healing is a form of isogesis in which we seek to conform the Word of God to our own experience, rather than allowing it to conform us to it.
-Those who deny that healing is for today either reject miracles in general, have little or no faith in God’s ability, or embrace a position called cessationism, which holds that the nine spiritual gifts in 1 Corinthians 12:7-11 are no longer available since the completion of the New Testament.
+In my first article in this series, I concluded that the rejection of present day healing is a form of eisegesis in which we seek to conform the Word of God to our own experience and biases, rather than allowing it to conform us to it.
+Those who deny that healing is for today either reject miracles in principle, have little or no faith in God’s will or ability to perform them, or embrace a position called cessationism, which holds that the nine spiritual gifts in 1 Corinthians 12:7-11 are no longer needed or available since the completion of the New Testament.
+This way of thinking holds that we no longer need to rely upon the power of the Spirit to work alongside the verbal proclamation of the gospel message.

-The cessationist presupposition is that once the church had in its possession the written New Testament, we no longer need to rely upon the power of the Spirit to work alongside the verbal proclamation of the gospel message.
-This is a culturally Greek way of thinking that understands faith as being mostly a mental exercise rather than a holistic (spirit, soul, and body) response to the most dynamic and wonderful proclamation ever made.
-Cessationists are comfortable with limiting the meaning of God’s Word to what we have experienced, which is a form of humanism.
-The proper approach is to ask God to bring our experience in line with what the Bible teaches.
-We should never settle for anything less.
-It is dangerous to discount our need for the power of the Holy Spirit in our lives.
+Cessationism is a culturally Greek way of thinking that understands faith as being mostly a mental exercise rather than a holistic (spirit, soul, and body) response to the most dynamic and wonderful proclamation ever made – Jesus is Lord!
+Cessationists are comfortable with limiting the meaning of God’s Word to what most of us in the West have experienced, which is an absence of the miraculous.
+Whenever we limit the Bible to what we have personally experienced, it is a form of humanism.
+Man is not the measure of all things.
+God is, and his Word measures us.
+A better approach is to ask God to bring our experience in line with what the Bible teaches.
+We rob ourselves if we settle for anything less.

 Jesus announced in Luke 4:18 that he was in partnership with the Holy Spirit during his earthly ministry.
 It is impossible to imagine how he could have carried out his mission without the Spirit’s power and the spiritual gifts.